March 13, 2025

 How to Prevent It:

-• Use a drain cover to catch hair before it goes down the drain.
+• Use a drain cover to catch hair

-• Flush drains with hot water weekly to break down soap and hair clumps.
+• Flush with hot water weekly

 2. Soap Scum and Residue